LeviDuijst/Master-Scriptie-CBS/README.md

 # **Project_1**
 This code is related to the first research part.
 In this code, I compare the population trend estimations with standard errors of the two datasets/models.
 One is based on cover data on a small scale, while the other is presence-absence data on a coarse scale.
 The main idea of interest was to find if one of the two datasets can detected signals if a species population trend is going to decrease/increase.

-#**Project_2**
+# **Project_2**
 This code is related to research part 2.
 This code analyses the model performace of the logistic regression model with Bayesian statistics with presence-absence data.
 Two datasets are used.
 The first one is the original presence-absence dataset and the second one is the updated version of the presence-absence dataset.
+The question was if the model performace of the logistic regression increased with added data of the presence-absence dataset.

+# **Project_3**
+In the third project, I created an integraded model, called the shared model.
+This shared model can included both the cover as the presence-absence data in one model.
+The idea with an integraded model is that more data can be added, which can result in more precize parameter estimations.